sporto/elm-tutorial/010_foundations/imports_and_modules.md

 import Html exposing (..)
 ```

 Then you would be able to use every function and type in that module directly.
-But this is not recommended most of the time because you can have ambiguity and clashes.
+But this is not recommended most of the time because we end up with ambiguity and possible clashes between modules.